 in the flock while avoiding collisions with other birds.

-The turns and twists each bird makes while satisfying these
+The turns and twists of each bird to satisfy these

 goals affect the paths of many nearby birds that, in turn, affect the